 A.C.A. §7-5-805 addresses contests to the eligibility and qualifications of members of the State Senate and State House of Representatives, which are ultimately decided by the legislative body itself.
-Otherwise, any challenge of a candidate's eligibility to run for office would be decided in an election contest by a court of law.
+Otherwise, any challenge of a candidate's eligibility to run for office would be decided by a court of law.